 Hinden’s ethnic and racial identity, as a white South African Jewish woman, working in the period from the end of empire to decolonisation, was also complex in terms of where her voice was situated, where she was granted authority and for whom she was allowed to speak.
 In some ways, her history demonstrates that in the mid-century British left, both education and whiteness could allow women to claim expertise in specific topics and be taken seriously as authorities in both practical knowledge and more theoretical conceptual work; this might often come at the exclusion of people of colour or people without the at this point rare privilege of tertiary education.
 But Hinden was also a woman from a minoritized ethnic group of colonial heritage, who used her position often to foreground voices from the global south; her time at the FCB saw the offices become a space that leaders from independence movements would frequent whenever they were in London, and her tenure as editor of Venture saw a number of writers of colour published as authorities on a variety of topics.
-She also organised frequent conferences on colonial policy that often platformed speakers of colonial heritage, on one notable occasion hosting Kwame Nkrumah and W. Arthur Lewis to speak on ‘Reasons for Distrust on the Part of Colonial Peoples’ at a panel which she predicted in a letter to Lewis would be ‘a certain amount of fun’.
+She also organised conferences on colonial policy that platformed speakers of colonial heritage, on one occasion hosting Kwame Nkrumah and W. Arthur Lewis to speak on ‘Reasons for Distrust on the Part of Colonial Peoples’, at a panel which she predicted in a letter to Lewis would be ‘a certain amount of fun’.
+Nevertheless, it is important to read her work against, as Owens and Rietzler have highlighted, the ‘systematic marginalization of Black scholars from the Anglo-American academic discipline of IR’; if we add Hinden to the canon, who else should be brought in alongside her?